 So how do you enable and use Controlled Folder Access in Windows 10?
 Open Windows Defender Security Center.
 For that, right-click on the Windows Defender icon and select Open.
 Select Virus & threat protection and scroll down to find Controlled folder access.
 By default, it is turned Off.
 You need to toggle the button to turn it On.

 Then you will find two more options – Protected folders and Allow an app through Controlled folder access.
 Click on “Protected folders” to manage the folders that are being protected right now.
 You may not be able to remove any folder from the list, but you can certainly add more folders by clicking on the Add a protected folder button.

-If you have enabled Controlled folder access and on a folder and if any unauthorized app or process tries to access it and change its contents, the attempt will be stopped and you will see a Unauthorized changes blocked notifification in the bottom right corner of your screen.
+If you have enabled Controlled folder access and on a folder and if any unauthorized app or process tries to access it and change its contents, the attempt will be stopped, and you will see a Unauthorized changes blocked notification in the bottom right corner of your screen.

 Allow an app through Controlled folder access

 According to Microsoft, most of the apps are allowed to use Controlled folder access.
 However, Microsoft determines whether an app should use your protected folder or not.